xfree123/docker-bamboo-server/README.md

 The `latest` tag matches the most recent release of Atlassian Bamboo.
 Thus `atlassian/bamboo:latest` will use the newest version of Bamboo available.

 Alternatively you can use a specific major, major.minor, or major.minor.patch version of Bamboo by using a version number tag:

-* `atlassian/bamboo:6`
+* `atlassian/bamboo:8`
-* `atlassian/bamboo:6.6`
+* `atlassian/bamboo:8.0`
-* `atlassian/bamboo:6.6.3`
+* `atlassian/bamboo:8.0.1`

 All versions from 8.0+ are available.
-Legacy builds for older versions are available but are no longer supported
+Legacy builds for older versions are available but are no longer supported.

 # Supported JDK versions